Jesus and Zacchaeus: Hope for the Outcast, the Rich, and Everyone in Between

 —Like 19:7 NKJV

-This is the second time that the crowd that is following Jesus interferes with Zacchaeus’ access to Jesus.
+This is the second time the crowd following Jesus interferes with Zacchaeus’ access to Jesus.
 At first, they made it so he could not see Jesus (Luke 19:3), and now they complained.
 Reflecting on these instances made me wonder how often people surround Jesus and become barriers for others seeking Jesus.
 How often do religious people become an obstacle to sinners who are trying to catch a glimpse of Jesus?
 How often do religious people complain about Jesus spending time with sinners?

 But as I thought about this, my mind circled back to my first point about the insurance companies and complex healthcare services giants causing and increasing suffering for the sake of profit.
 How would I feel if Jesus were spending time talking to someone who was profiting from the oppression of others?
 I don’t have much of an emotional reaction to someone who works for the IRS coming to Jesus.
 But maybe I would be uncomfortable if I saw Jesus going to the house of a multimillionaire who made his fortune from denying treatment to patients who were paying for health insurance.